-The introduction and/or transitions shall include all titles and authors read and should relate to the audience why the literature was chosen.
-If the program is woven, the contestant shall state it in the introduction, and the different works should be distinguishable through interpretation.
+The introduction and/or transitions shall include all titles and authors read and should connect the prose to the goal of the category.
+If the program is woven, the contestant shall state it in the introduction, and the different prose works should be distinguishable through interpretation.